|Born||in Gainesville, Florida, USA|

 Mini Bio (1)

-Maya Rudolph was born in Gainesville, Florida, on July 27th, 1972, to Dick Rudolph, a music producer, and soul singer Minnie Riperton.
-Her father is Ashkenazi Jewish (from a family from Russia, Germany, and Hungary), while her mother was African-American.
+Maya Rudolph was born on July 27, 1972 in Gainesville, Florida, to Richard Rudolph, a music producer, and soul singer Minnie Riperton.
+Her mother was African-American and her father is Ashkenazi Jewish (from a family from Lithuania, Russia, Germany, and Hungary).
 In 1973, Maya, her parents, and her older brother, Marc Rudolph, moved to California to further Minnie's music career.
-Here Minnie recorded "Lovin' You", her most famous single, in which one can hear her sing "Maya, Maya, Maya" at the end of the song; Riperton claimed that this song was used as a lullaby for Maya.
+Here Minnie recorded "Lovin' You", her most famous single, in which one can hear her sing "Maya, Maya, Maya" at the end of the song; Riperton said that the song was used as a lullaby for Maya.

 In 1990, Maya enrolled at the University of California at Santa Cruz, majoring in photography.
 It was here that Maya formed the band "Supersauce" with fellow students.
 After graduation in 1994, Maya left the band and soon joined The Rentals, fronted by Weezer bassist Matt Sharp.
 Maya was featured on the 1999 release "Seven More Minutes", where she sang backup vocals on "Barcelona" and "My Head is in the Sun".
 Maya began touring with the group, singing backup and playing Moog synthesizer.
 When The Rentals disbanded, Maya decided to pursue her dream of a career in comedy, joining the famed troupe "The Groundlings".